What is the Commonly used Conductor Materials for Electrical Energy Transmission Line Network?

 Commonly used conductor materials in electrical transmission line

-The most commonly used conductor materials for overhead lines are copper, aluminium, steel-cored aluminium, galvanized steel and cadmium copper.
-The choice of a particular material will depend upon the cost, the required electrical and mechanical properties and the local conditions.
+The most commonly used conductor materials for overhead lines are copper, aluminum, steel-cored aluminum, galvanized steel, and cadmium copper.
+The choice of a particular material will depend upon the cost, the required electrical and mechanical properties, and the local conditions.

 All conductors used for overhead lines are preferably stranded in order to increase flexibility.

-In stranded conductors, there is generally one central wire and round this, successive layers of wires containing 6, 12, 18, 24 ...... wires.
+In stranded conductors, there is generally one central wire, and round this, successive layers of wires containing 6, 12, 18, 24 ...... wires.
 Thus, if there are n layers, the total number of individual wires is 3n(n + 1) + 1.
-In the manufacture of stranded conductors, the consecutive layers of wires are twisted or spiralled in opposite directions so that layers are bound together.
+In the manufacture of stranded conductors, the consecutive layers of wires are twisted or spiraled in opposite directions so that layers are bound together.

 1. Copper.